Soracv2/SoraUI/README.md

 # Updates & Support 📢

 Any updates will coming soon.
-If you need any support please contact davidcatree@gmail.com
+If you need any support please contact: davidcatree@gmail.com

 # Installation 🔧